jrmiddle/fpinswift-beta/01-Introduction.md

 crippling; and closures, generics, higher-order functions, and monads are just plain weird.

+Throughout this book, we will assume that you have previous programming experience in Objective-C (or some other object-oriented language).
+We won't cover Swift basics or teach you to set up your first XCode project, but we will try to refer to existing Apple documentation when appropriate.
+You should be comfortable reading Swift programs and familiar with common programming concepts, such as classes, methods, and variables.
+If you've only just started to learn to program, this may not be the right book for you.

 In this book, we want to demystify functional programming and dispel some of the prejudices people may have against it.
 You don't need to have a PhD in mathematics to use these ideas to improve your code!
-We won't cover the complete Swift language specification or teach you to set up your first project in Xcode.
-But we will try to teach you the basic principles of pure functional programming that will make you a better developer in any language.
+We don't want to claim that functional programming is the *only* way to program in Swift.
+Instead, we believe that learning about functional programming add an important new tool to your toolbox that will make you a better developer in any language.